Safety Fest

 Cole Craven brings over 15 years of safety experience.
 He is extremely mission driven as his introduction to the world of safety came from the death of a friend and coworker.
 Cole currently works as a Safety Specialist for the Timber Products Manufacturers Association.

-Curt is the Safety Director for the Inland Northwest AGC.
+Dean Thoemke is the Director of Safety for the Inland Northwest chapter of the Associated General Contractors (AGC)

 Deborah Krajcir